MongoDB Indexing: createIndex() & dropIndex()

 2. The ok: 1 output specifies that the operation was successful, and the “Employeeid” field is removed from the index.

 To remove all of the indexes at once in the collection, one can use the dropIndexes command.
+The following example shows how this can be done:

-• The dropIndexes method will drop all of the indexes except for the _id index.
+The dropIndexes method will drop all of the indexes except for the _id index.

-If the command is executed successfully, the following Output will be shown:
+If the command is executed successfully, the following output will be shown:

 Output: